adsabs/AdsDataSqlSync/README.md

 historical readership (called reads), simbad object ids, refereed status, downloads, etc.

+Ingest operations are controls by app.py.
+It supports creating/dropping schemas and database tables, loading the column files and creating a sql based row view and populating a metrics database.
+Via the config file one can specify the location of the column file directory, names of each column file and whether to ingest all the data or just a subset.

-The top level script that starts with the column/flat files and ends up populating a metrics database is scripts/fromScratch.sh.
-It invokes sql scripts, shell scripts and python code to process the data.
-Each column file is initially read via a Postgres command into a separate table.
-This Postgres command ('copy from program') invokes a Python script to perform some minor but necessary formatting.
-After all the column files are populated, a sql command is run to generate a join across all the tables (via a materialized view).
-This row view is available for additional processing steps.
+Each column file is initially read via a Postgres command into a separate table using the 'copy from program' command.
+Code in app.py runs this Postgres command.
+That command includes another invocation of the app.py script (with different arguments) to perform some minor but necessary formatting of the column files.
+After all the column files are populated, a join across all the tables (via a materialized view) creates a unified row view is available for additional processing steps.
 For example, the Python code metrics/metrics.py reads converts each row in the materialized view into a row in the metrics database.

 This repository also contains a script to generate test data: test/scripts/createTestColumnFiles.sh.
 It takes thress arguments.